-The series is named in honor of former Simon’s Rock faculty member David LaBerge whose
+The series is named in honor of former Simon’s Rock faculty member David LaBerge,

-teaching inspired many students and whose work in neuropsychology continues to make
+whose teaching inspired many students and whose work in neuropsychology continues

 Andrew J. Gerber, MD, PhD, is medical director and CEO of the Austen Riggs Center

 and an associate clinical professor in the Division of Child and Adolescent Psychiatry

 at Columbia University Medical Center.
 He is an associate clinical professor at the

 Child Study Center, at Yale University.
 He is an adjunct associate professor of Psychological

 and Brain Sciences in the College of Natural Sciences at University of Massachusetts

 Amherst.
 He is the former co-director of the Sackler Parent-Infant Program at Columbia